tjercus/ttt-decoupled-fcis/README.md

 ## Caveat and downsides

-This is not the simplest or most appropriate way to implement a tic tac toe game.
+This is not the simplest, or most appropriate way to implement a tic tac toe game.
 It demonstrates some architectural patterns and a specific implementation using the chosen libraries.
 This approach is probably more suited for larger and/or more complex systems.
 The main downside is that the decoupling comes at a price, it can be hard to follow the flow of events and